aaronwriight/TidyTuesdayR/README.md

 ### Quick Template Creation

-Use the included script to generate a new visualization from the template:
+Use the included script to generate a new visualization from the template (from top-level directory):

 ```bash
 # Create a new R analysis